-€400k-a-head Iberian Lynx mainly threatened by Spanish politics, NOT climate change
+€400k-a-head Iberian Lynx mainly threatened by Spanish politics

 The survival of the endangered Iberian Lynx can easily be ensured, scientists report today, if only Spanish regional politicians will stop insisting on efforts to reintroduce the iconic cats into areas which are unsuitable for them.